Tagged: Write Protection

 I have a static IP address assigned to the PI, and am not using DHCP or wireless at all.

 I would like to enable write protection, as the planned usage for the device is in a location where power is not always reliable.
 However, at the moment, it appears that write protection does not work at all for me.6.
-December 2017 at 17:09 #32808
+Dezember 2017 at 17:09 #32808

 I have a similar problem here – wifi and bluetooth disabled and the RPi is not present in LAN after booting.
 Sometimes powering off and on several times helps…